Arrangements of Spheres and Projective Spaces: Arrangements of Hyperplanes

 Hyperplane arrangements arise naturally in geometric, algebraic and combinatorial instances.
-They occur in various settings such as finite dimensional projective or affine (vector) spaces defined over field of any characteristic.
-In this section we will formally define hyperplane arrangements and the combinatorial data associated with it in a setting that is most relevant to our work.
+In this section we formally define hyperplane arrangements and the combinatorial data associated with it in the setting that is most relevant to our work.